BraydenNeale/DT-SNMP/README.md

 Once configured, you should see an 'Ok' status in the configuration UI and will start to see your device in the Technology overview and metrics availabile for custom charting.

+For more information: See Dynatrace documentation: [How to deploy an activegate plugin](https://www.dynatrace.com/support/help/extend-dynatrace/extensions/development/extension-how-tos/deploy-an-activegate-plugin/)

+### Errors
+* Use Github issues to help with any specific error troubleshooting [Issues](https://github.com/BraydenNeale/DT-SNMP/issues)
+* Some generic troubleshooting steps are also documented at [Dynatrace troubleshoot extension](https://www.dynatrace.com/support/help/extend-dynatrace/* extensions/troubleshooting/troubleshoot-extensions/)

 ## Development
+Refer to this section if you are wanting to extend this to poll for other metrics or to be device specific.
+A Dynatrace ActiveGate extension tutorial is available at: [ActiveGate extensions tutorial](https://www.dynatrace.com/support/help/extend-dynatrace/extensions/activegate-extensions/write-your-first-activegate-plugin/)

 ### Dependencies
 * Python3.6